pedro-gutierrez/cmnode/README.md

 #### Modules

-A module defines a discrete piece of application logic.
+A module defines a discrete, reusable piece of application logic.
 This application logic is modeled after a state machine made of:

 - **Decoders** expressions: we use them to decode, validate and bind input data.
 - **Update** expressions: we use them to express both state transitions of our model and interactions with the outside world as **commands** sent to **effect** managers.